The Steampunk Album That Cannot Be Named for Legal Reasons: Musical styles and themes

 "Charlie" is about Charles Darwin and ironically mocks the Victorians' reception of his theory of evolution.
-"Sewer (live)" is a cover of the music hall standard "They're Moving Fathers Grave To Build A Sewer", about graves being dug up to build new sewers.
+"Sewer (live)" is a cover of the music hall standard "They're Moving Father's Grave to Build a Sewer", about graves being dug up to build new sewers.
 The recording of "Sewer" on the CD and download includes samples of a traditional English pub taken from a BBC sound effects CD, and uses digital technology to create the impression of an old live recording.
 The version of the song released on phonographic cylinder is a 'straight' recording without sound effects or digital manipulation.
 "A Traditional Victorian Gentlemens Boasting Song" is a song in which each of the band members performs an act of one-upmanship on each other.
 "Blood Red" is a satire on the way the British Empire expanded and exploited other countries' resources.
 The song features reconstructed extracts and a rendition of the traditional Welsh male voice choir song "Men of Harlech" from the film Zulu in the performance.